MidCoard/MinecraftNativesDownloader/README.md

 ❌❌ means not planned,
 ❌ means not supported , ✅ means supported, - means not tested or not matter.

+# Supported Minecraft Versions

+We do not care about the versions higher than 1.19, which are officially supported.
+You can still generate native libraries for higher versions, but it is meaningless.

+The above table shows the supported Minecraft versions, which are tested.
+If you have tested other versions, please tell me through issues.

+- 1.18.2
+-

 # Contribution